|Policy Number: 8.33||Effective Date: 7/20/2012|

 Purpose and Summary

-To provide guidance for contributing to the University Development Fund when gifts greater than $5,000 are received.
-The financing of fundraising is a shared enterprise requiring a significant amount of University and University of Arizona Foundation resources for appropriate alumni and development activities and oversight.
+To provide guidance for contributing to the University Development Fund when gifts of $1,000 or more are received.
+The financing of fundraising is a shared enterprise requiring a significant amount of University and University of Arizona Foundation resources.

 - University Development Fund: A repository of funds to support fundraising activities undertaken by and on behalf of the University.

 - Gifts: A voluntary transfer of items of value from a person or organization where no material amount of goods or services are expected, implied or provided to the donor.
-Further information is located in policy 8.12 Gifts in the Financial Services Manual.
+Further information is located in policy 8.12 Gifts.

 - Gift Charge: A six percent charge that is assessed on applicable gifts in support of the University Development Fund.

 - Affiliated Organization: A not-for-profit corporation, exempt from federal income tax, with Internal Revenue Code section 501(c)(3) status, which raises funds or carries out other activities primarily in support of the teaching, research and public service missions of the University.
-Further information is located in policy 6.15 University Relations with Affiliated Organizations in the Financial Services Manual.
+Further information is located in policy 6.15 University Relations with Affiliated Organizations.

-- The University of Arizona Foundation (UA Foundation): An affiliated organization that provides assistance to the University in three areas: fundraising, asset management, and facilitation.
+- The University of Arizona Foundation: An Affiliated Organization that provides assistance to the University in the areas of fundraising and asset management.

-- This policy applies to all cash or cash-equivalent contributions, pledges, gift commitments, additions to endowments or capital accounts, sponsorships, some grants, and all other gifts in excess of $5,000 without exception.
+- This policy applies to all cash or cash-equivalent contributions, pledges, gift commitments, additions to endowments or capital accounts, sponsorships, some grants (see Frequently Asked Questions below), and all other gifts of $1,000 or more without exception.

 - A six percent gift charge is taken out of the principal amount of all non-endowed and endowed gifts.
 If necessary, arrangements can be made to use funds from other sources to contribute to the gift charge (e.g., an equivalent contribution could be made from other unrestricted departmental funds on hand).

-- For non-cash gifts in excess of $5,000 (pledges, securities, property, etc.), the six percent gift charge will be applied after the pledge is received and the gift is converted to cash.
+- For non-cash gifts of $1,000 or more (pledges, securities, property, etc.), the six percent gift charge will be applied after the pledge is received and the gift is converted to cash.
 In addition, the direct costs involved for asset disposal (including appraisal fees, surveys, attorney's fees, etc.) will be charged against the proceeds for all real property transactions.

-- For any transactions involving transfers of gift funds, accounts, or assets between the University and UA Foundation or another affiliated organization, the gift charge will be applied only once and be applied by the initial recipient.
+- For any transactions involving transfers of gift funds, accounts, or assets between the University and the University of Arizona Foundation or another Affiliated Organization, the gift charge will be applied only once and be applied by the initial gift recipient.

-- This policy does not apply to the income produced by endowment or quasi-endowment accounts that are invested by the University or UA Foundation.
-See 8.13 Endowment and Investment Policy.
+- This policy does not apply to the income produced by endowment or quasi-endowment accounts that are invested by the University or University of Arizona Foundation.
+See 8.13 Endowments.